Beara Way (6 Days & 5 Nights)

 The walk from Drombohilly to Kenmare is arguably the most challenging walk on this itinerary as it's the longest day and involves an ascent of 568m and a descent of 655m.
 The terrain consists of mainly quiet tarmac roads, bog roads, cliffs, and woodland paths.
 Some sections cross open moorland and at times it can feel rough underfoot.
 Although the paths are not very high, the area can feel quite isolated and you are exposed to the elements.
 During rainy weather some of the trails can be muddy, boggy, and waterlogged, so be prepared to get your boots wet and wear very good quality walking and waterproof boots.
 Wearing gaiters is also a good option.

-As there are no “public rights of way” in Ireland you can expect some road walking.
-The roads that the Beara Way follows are generally very quiet and sometimes farm tracks but you will have to walk on tarmac every day as there is no avoiding this.
+Road walking: As there are no “public rights of way” in Ireland you can expect some road walking on the Beara Way.
+The roads that the route follows are generally quiet but you will have to walk on the tarmac every day as there is no avoiding this.
 However this in no way creates a negative experience, it is just what you have to expect when you walk in Ireland.
+As a general rule, we recommend that when you walk on the side of the road you choose the side that faces the traffic moving towards you.
+If you are at all concerned, it may be useful wearing clothes that keep you visible.

 If you are thinking of travelling solo, please consider that mobile phone coverage may be patchy in remote areas along the trail.
 We also welcome small groups on the trail, ideally no bigger than 6-8 travellers due to accommodation limitations in remote areas along the route.
 Booking in advance is a must.